 Lily: It’s an emotional time, so I highly recommend taking the time to really talk as a couple to decide how you would like to change your wedding plans.
 Once you’re both comfortable with the changes, communicate them to your nearest and dearest.
 It’s important to remember that while we are a generation of tech savvy people, there will be guests who are not tech savvy; ensure you communicate with them in the best and most efficient format possible.

 Unsure how to start planning your wedding right now?
 Book a time for a FREE one-on-one consultation with our Wedding Planners here.
+Stay updated on holding a COVID-safe wedding with our up-to-date guide.

 80% of Australian couples use Easy Weddings to connect with their dream wedding suppliers.